Hardy Boyz: Team Xtreme (2000–2002)

 With the addition of Lita, Matt and Jeff comprised the trio dubbed Team Xtreme, their name serving as a reflection of their "extreme" high-flying moves.
 In 2000, they were involved in feuds with Edge and Christian and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in many ladder matches and TLC matches.

-They faced Edge and Christian and the Dudley Boyz at WrestleMania 2000 in a triple threat tag team ladder match.
+They faced Edge and Christian and the Dudley Boyz at WrestleMania 2000 on April 2 in a triple threat tag team ladder match.
 The Dudley Boyz started the match as the champions and Edge and Christian won the title.
-The Hardyz faced Edge and Christian for the title at Insurrextion and defeated them by disqualification, which meant that Edge and Christian retained the title.
-At King of the Ring, the Hardy Boyz squared off in a Four Corners Elimination match for the Tag Team Championship which included the champions Too Cool (Grandmaster Sexay and Scotty 2 Hotty), T & A (Test and Albert) and Edge and Christian.
+The Hardyz faced Edge and Christian for the titles at Insurrextion on May 6 and defeated them by disqualification, which meant that Edge and Christian retained the title.
+At King of the Ring on June 25, the Hardy Boyz squared off in a Four Corners Elimination match for the Tag Team Championship which included the champions Too Cool (Grandmaster Sexay and Scotty 2 Hotty), T & A (Test and Albert) and Edge and Christian.
 The Hardyz were able to eliminate T & A before getting eliminated themselves by Edge and Christian.

-At SummerSlam, the Hardy Boyz were defeated in the first ever TLC match for the title, which Edge and Christian won, and in which the Dudley Boyz also competed.
-At Unforgiven, the Hardy Boyz defeated Edge and Christian in a steel cage match to win the title for a second time.
-They re-lost the title to Edge and Christian (who were dressed as Los Conquistadores) at No Mercy, but they won it back the next night on Raw Is War for a third time.
+At SummerSlam on August 27, the Hardy Boyz were defeated in the first ever TLC match for the titles, which Edge and Christian won, and in which the Dudley Boyz also competed.
+At Unforgiven on September 24, the Hardy Boyz defeated Edge and Christian in a steel cage match to win the titles for a second time.
+They re-lost the titles to Edge and Christian (who were dressed as Los Conquistadores) at No Mercy on October 22, but they won them back the next night on Raw Is War for a third time.
 During the match, the Hardy Boyz were dressed as Los Conquistadores, but tore off their masks after the match, revealing themselves.
-The team lost the title less than a month later to Right to Censor (Bull Buchanan and The Goodfather) on the November 6 episode of Raw Is War, when Edge and Christian came out and assaulted the Hardyz, allowing Right to Censor to pick up the win and the title.
+The team lost the titles less than a month later to Right to Censor (Bull Buchanan and The Goodfather) on the November 6 episode of Raw Is War, when Edge and Christian came out and assaulted the Hardyz, allowing Right to Censor to pick up the win and the title.